cpmpercussion/comp2300-discoserver/README.md

       b main
     ```

-4. Select the `ARM Emulator Debug` option in the debug selection and use it like normal.
+4. Select the `ARM Emulator Debug` (or `PIO Debug` if platformio) option in the debug selection and use it like normal.